hungg261/GenTest/README.md

 # GenTest

-GenTest is a simple Windows-only console GUI for generating and validating problem tests.
+GenTest is a simple **Windows-only** console GUI for generating and validating problem tests.
 It allows you to generate inputs and outputs, validate them, and easily edit generator, solver, and validator files.

 ## Download

-**Make sure you have `g++` installed (part of MinGW or similar) and added to your PATH.**
+**Prerequisite:** `g++` (from MinGW or similar) must be installed and added to your PATH.

-1. Download the zip file from GitHub, extract it, and then run `GenTest.exe`.
+1. Download the zip file from GitHub, extract it.

-   If there is no `GenTest.exe`, compile `GenTest.cpp` and run:
+2. - If `GenTest.exe` exists, double-click to launch.

+   - Otherwise, compile manually:

    ```batch
    g++ GenTest.cpp -o GenTest.exe